Managing Director and CEO

 Alan Stuart-Grant was appointed Executive General Manager, Growth and Development in May 2021, with responsibility for delivering opportunities that support Ampol’s International and Future Energy growth agendas.

 Prior to being appointed to this role, for over three years Alan held the position of Executive General Manager, Strategy and Corporate Development, with responsibility for Ampol’s strategy, corporate development, mergers and acquisitions and transformation activities.

 Prior to joining Ampol, Alan held a senior position in the Oil and Gas department of Glencore plc, and prior to that spent more than a decade in private equity and investment banking, working in Sydney, London and Singapore.

 Alan holds a Bachelor of Science (Business Administration) degree from the University of Bath and is also a member of the Australian Institute of Company Directors.

-Executive General Manager, Retail, Brand and Culture
+Executive General Manager, Consumer and B2B

 Joanne, who joined Ampol in 2016, has over 20 years’ experience in the retail, QSR, hospitality and manufacturing sectors, and brings significant experience in operations, supply chain, communications and human resources to Ampol.